“WHERE HAVE YOU COME FROM?”

 The tall thin man peers at us over his spectacles, his wiry beard encircling a curious smile.
 “We’re from Australia” we tell him.
 “Why do you ask?”
 I add.
 “Because we’re always curious to know why people come to visit our city” he says.

 Its popularity has exploded due to Instagram and Pinterest with floods of tourists taking over the mountain village, particularly during summer.
 A photographer’s paradise, it’s hard to take a bad photo between the cerulean walkways.
-So if you’re wondering how many days you need for this beguiling city, read our Chefchaouen itinerary and lose yourself in the spellbinding medina.
+So if you’re wondering how many days in Chefchaouen you’ll need, we think that two days is enough.
+Read our Chefchaouen itinerary and lose yourself in the spellbinding medina.

 CTM operates the route between Tangier and Chefchaouen via Tetouan.
 The services are few and we heard from fellow travelers that you could end up sitting on the floor of the bus or missing out altogether.